influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/_index.md

 weight: 203
 ---

-String functions provide tools for manipulating strings in flux.
+String functions provide tools for manipulating strings in Flux.
 To use them, import the `strings` package:

 ```js